Share your voice

 - any other areas with signage forbidding alcohol consumption posted

-We’ve chosen these parks because each has the following features which make them suitable for our pilot program:
+We chose these parks because each has the following features which made them suitable for our pilot program:

 - Location: The pilot parks are near Burnaby’s four major town centres (Brentwood, Lougheed, Metrotown, and Edmonds), and will provide opportunities for Burnaby residents across the city to participate in the program.